Bünzen, Aargau: Economy

+Transport

+Bünzen shares a railway station with Boswil.
+The station is located on the Aargau Southern Railway line and served by services of the Aargau S-Bahn and the S42 of the Zurich S-Bahn, which is a rush-hour service.

 Education

 The entire Swiss population is generally well educated.
 In Bünzen about 74.5% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 89 students attending primary school in the municipality.